Academy of Marketing Annual Conference 2021

-Continuing on from the very successful inaugural series of conference workshops at AM2018, we would now like to invite expressions of interest from individuals or teams to host a workshop at the AM2020 Annual Conference hosted by Edge Hill University.
+Continuing on from the very successful inaugural series of workshops at previous AM Conferences, we would now like to invite expressions of interest from individuals or teams to host a workshop at the AM2021 Annual Conference hosted by University of Huddersfield.

 Previous workshop themes have ranged from AI in marketing, to sustainability, gender, space and place, as well as consumer research with societal impact.
 Methods-based workshops have also been successful, focusing on topics such as ethnography, visual methods, and quantitative research.
 We have also supported excellent pedagogical workshops covering themes such as student engagement, and the role of social media in cohort identity.